foldda/charian/README.md

 - **Data communication** - for sending complex structured data in a serialized form over the network;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.

-Charian serialization uses a new, schemaless RDA format[^1] in its data encoding, meaning the process does not require pre-establishing a data model or schema.
+Charian serialization uses a new, schemaless format[^1] in its data encoding, meaning the process does not require pre-establishing a data model or schema.
 Compared to conventional approaches, Charian's one-size-fits-all approach has many advantages such as being -

-[^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
-The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.
+[^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format that uses multiple delimiters that can be dynamically defined and expanded.
+An RDA-encoded string provides an encoded storage space that is accessible as a multidimensional array.

 - **Simple and universal**: It is ideal for data exchange between programs with evolving and dynamic data models;
 - **Minimalism and lightweight**: The API is implemented with a minimal code base (of ~800 lines), with no 3rd-party dependency;